darkoid/ActiveDirectoryLab/README.md

 https://github.com/darkoid/ActiveDirectoryLab/assets/81341961/0bea7a7b-4c45-43b1-a29a-7834ea9b68a6

-After installing Windows Server 2022 on the Virtual Machine with username/password = **Server22/Server@@2022** the first thing I do is install VMware tools to ease my copy-pasting and get resolution according to my window size.
-And before restarting I also rename this pc to **MARVEL-DC** to make this a Marvel thmemed active .
+First install Windows Server 2022 on the Virtual Machine with password = **Server@@2022** for the administrator.
+First thing to do is install VMware tools to ease my copy-pasting and get resolution according to my window size.
+And before restarting I also rename this pc to **MARVEL-DC** to make this a Marvel thmemed AD Lab.

 ![image](https://github.com/darkoid/ActiveDirectoryLab/assets/81341961/030e6e8c-0dc3-4375-9262-131cc53cd53a)